Murders of Neta Sorek and Kristine Luken: Murder of Neta Sorek

-On the day of the attack Sorek was on a vacation in small guest house located near the Beit Jimal Monastery.
-Shortly after she reached the site she headed out for a walk around the monastery, where she was murdered.

-The attack

 On 24 February 2010, members of a Palestinian terrorist cell illegally infiltrated into Israel from Surif, a Palestinian Authority-controlled area, through gaps in the security barrier near Betar Illit.
 They burgled a house and stole a car from Beit Shemesh and then drove to the Beit Jimal Monastery, waiting for nightfall to make their return to Surif.
-At the monastery, they spotted Sorek walking alone in the monastery gardens and decided to murder her.
+Sorek was on a vacation in small guest house located near the monastery.
+Shortly after she reached the site she headed out for a walk around the monastery, where she was murdered.
+The terrorists spotted Sorek walking alone in the monastery gardens and decided to murder her.
 They stabbed her to death and fled the vicinity in their stolen car.